folsomcp/ZDIpy/README.md

 The main DI and ZDI code is zdipy.py, which uses the input files inzdi.dat, model-voigt-line.dat, and the line profiles specified inside inzdi.dat (in this example they are in the LSDprof directory).

-There are plotting functions for the results of the ZDI code: plotIV.py plots the fits to observed LSD profiles (from outLineModels.dat and outObserved.dat). plotMag.py plots the result of the magnetic mapping (from outMagCoeff.dat) plotBright.py plots the result of brightness mapping (from outBrightMap.dat by default)
+There are plotting functions for the results of the ZDI code:
+- plotIV.py plots the fits to observed LSD profiles (from outLineModels.dat and outObserved.dat).
+- plotMag.py plots the result of the magnetic mapping (from outMagCoeff.dat)
+- plotBright.py plots the result of brightness mapping (from outBrightMap.dat by default)
+- Some additional plotting scripts are in the utils/ directory.

-The comp-ana.py provides some information about the strength and geometry of a magnetic map (from outMagCoeff.dat).
+comp-ana.py provides some information about the strength and geometry of a magnetic map (from outMagCoeff.dat).

 renormLSD.py provides a utility for renormalizing LSD (or line) profiles if necessary.
 This can be useful for precise brightness mapping.
 This uses the input file inrenorm.dat and and the line profiles specified inside inrenorm.dat